 If you want more details, be patient.
 I’ve got a full article on the food we tried in New Caledonia in my draft folder!

 Where to stay on the Isle of Pines?

 Although it is the most developed island for tourism in New Caledonia, you won’t find large resorts dramatically damaging the stunning landscape.
-It also means most accommodation are basic unless you can afford one of the two luxurious resorts.
-Locals have managed to keep the place safe from mass tourism, except for big cruise ships, unfortunately.
+It also means most accommodations are basic unless you can afford one of the two luxurious resorts.
+Locals have managed to keep the place safe from mass tourism, except when a big cruise ships is visiting.